-This section describes the dsPIC30F oscillator system and its operation.
-The dsPIC30F oscillator system has the following modules and features:
+This section describes the operation of the oscillator system for dsPIC30F devices in the General Purpose, Sensor and Motor Control families.
+The oscillator system has the following modules and features:

-- · Various external and internal oscillator options as clock sources - · An on-chip PLL to boost internal operating frequency - · Clock switching between various clock sources - Programmable clock postscaler for system power savings - · A Fail-Safe Clock Monitor (FSCM) that detects clock failure and takes fail-safe measures - Clock Control register, OSCCON - · Non-volatile configuration bits for main oscillator selection
+- Various external and internal oscillator options as clock sources - · An on-chip PLL to boost internal operating frequency - · Clock switching between various clock sources - · Programmable clock postscaler for system power savings - · A Fail-Safe Clock Monitor (FSCM) that detects clock failure and takes fail-safe measures - Device clocking controlled by Special Function Registers as well as nonvolatile Configuration bits dsPIC30F devices in the General Purpose, Sensor and Motor Control families feature one of three versions of the oscillator system - VERSION 1, VERSION 2 and VERSION 3.
+The features of the three versions of the oscillator system are summarized in Table 7-1.